TrueFiEng/Waffle/docs/source/compilation.rst

 .. note::
   You need to install version compatible with your source files.

-Change the :code:`compiler` setting in your :code:`.waffle.json` file:
+Change the :code:`compilerType` setting in your :code:`.waffle.json` file:

 .. code-block:: json

   {
-    "compiler": "native"
+    "compilerType": "native"
   }

 To read more about configuring Waffle, see :ref:`configuration`.